imaya7/NBA-Season-Data-Analysis/README.md

 # NBA-Season-Data-Analysis
-Exploring Scipy Python library for NBA Analysis
+Exploring SciPy Python library for NBA Analysis

 # Project Overview
 This project analyzes NBA player statistics, focusing on three-point accuracy across multiple seasons.
 It utilizes data from the players_stats_by_season_full_details.csv file and performs various analyses such as determining the player with the most regular seasons, calculating three-point accuracy for each season, performing linear regression, and more.
 The results are printed either to a file or displayed in the terminal, based on user preference.
+# Important
-Important: Please note that if you choose to print to a file, the code will not finish running until you close the linear regression graph.
+- Please note that if you choose to print to a file, the code will not finish running until you close the linear regression graph, please close the graph and then open the file again
+- The code uses part of SciPy that will be removed in the the 1.14.0 version of SciPy (DeprecationWarning: 'scipy.integrate.trapz' is deprecated in favour of 'scipy.integrate.trapezoid' and will be removed in SciPy 1.14.0 averagePredictedAccuracy = integrate.trapz(predictedAccuracies, seasonsRange) / (lastSeason - firstSeason))

 # Files
 - 3p_accuracy_plot.png example graph